 - Preheat oven to 375° and ready your pie crust––if necessary.

-- Sauté the onions and garlic with 2 tbsp of grapeseed oil.
-Add about ½ tsp of sea salt, and cook until translucent.
+- Warm oil in a skillet on medium-high heat, and sauté the onions and garlic.
+Add about 1/2 tsp of sea salt, and cook until translucent.

 - Stir in the Italian spice blend, fennel, chili flakes, and basil, and season to taste with sea salt.